moj3ve/iDroid-Installer/README.md

 # iDroid-Installer

-The all in one app to install REAL android to your Device!
+The all in one app to install REAL Android to your Device!

 # Support